NHL DFS: Point Shot Plays - Sunday, August 30th

 Colorado Avalanche: Landeskog - MacKinnon - Rantanen

 This continues to be the line to lock and load.
-After three games against Dallas, this trio has been at the forefront as far as far as chances and scoring goes for the Avs, which was to be expected.
-With Colorado looking to tie up this series, the "420 line" will have to continue to produce if they have any shot at advancing and I believe they will.
+After three games against Dallas, as expected, this trio has been at the forefront as far as chances and scoring goes for the Avs.
+With Colorado looking to tie up this series, the "420 line" will have to continue to produce if they have any shot at advancing, and I believe they will.

+For more NHL Stanley Cup Playoff Coverage, check out our new partnership with The Hockey News.